doomvox/raku-study/notes/meeting_2021may16.md

         1.  comparing david's code to mine:

-            1.  david's is certainly tighter
+            1.  david's is certainly tighter, and is very consistent

             2.  mine does fewer sub calls&#x2013; probably performs better